sgowryl/sgowryl/README.md

 - 👋 Hi, I’m @sgowryl
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning computer science at the university of liverpool
+- 🌱 Working as a software engineer intern at stoneX financials ltd, London
 - 📫 How to reach me - twitter:- lakshmi_gowry

 <!---